very-noob-jp/m5-remote/README.md

 Paste or bring m5stack close to the TV's IR receiver.
 # caution
 Some m5stacks may require a module to emit an IR signal.
+# secret code
+Please look for it.
+If you answer correctly, my discord name will appear.